DimK227/Approximate_Nearest_Neighbors/README.md

 Program that uses LSH and HyperCube method to find nearest neighbors

+**Input and query datasets**

+Each line contains a vector-point and each coordianate is diveided by spaces.
+The first number is the id of the vector-point.

 **Locality Sensitive Hashing (LSH)**

 Locality Sensitive Hashing is an algorithmic technique that hashes similar input items into the same buckets with high probability.
 The layers in which this algorithm is implemented are the following: